Tips on how to find catering and food service jobs

 How much does a banquet server make?

 The expected wages of a banquet server can vary depending on several factors, including location, level of experience, type of event and other factors.
 The median hourly wage for restaurant and banquet servers was $11.42 in May 2020, according to the Bureau of Labor Statistics.
-However, many restaurant and banquet servers will also make additional wages with tips.
+Keep in mind, though, that many restaurant and banquet servers will also make additional wages with tips.

 What does a banquet server do?

 Food and beverage serving workers are the front line of customer service in restaurants, cafeterias and other food service establishments.
-As a banquet worker, you’d work at one of these venues serving potentially hundreds of people at a single event.
-Shifts include early mornings, late evenings, weekends and holidays.
-There are a variety of duties for banquet server jobs.
-For instance:
+As a banquet server, you could work at one of these venues serving potentially hundreds of people at a single event.

-- Stocking service areas with supplies such as coffee, food, tableware and linens.
+- Stocking service areas with supplies such as coffee, food, tableware, linens and other items

 What skills and qualifications do you need to be a banquet server?

-A high school diploma is typically the only education necessary to become a banquet server.
-Having prior experience in the food service industry as a banquet server or similar role is preferred but generally not required.
+A high school diploma is often the only education necessary to become a banquet server.
+Having prior experience in the food service industry as a banquet server or in a similar role is preferred but generally not required.
 Some employers may require certifications in responsible beverage service if you’ll be serving alcohol.

 Overall employment of food and beverage servers is projected to grow 17% from 2020 to 2030, much faster than the average for all occupations, according to the BLS.
-Moreover, at least 1 million openings for these jobs are projected each year, on average, over the decade.
+Also: at least 1 million openings for these jobs are projected each year, on average, over the decade.
 That is great news for anyone who wants to join this growing industry!

 Find banquet server and other jobs in catering with PeopleReady